FurryBlackFox/Shortcut-Run-Imitation/README.md

 # Shortcut Run Imitation

 > This project is not finished yet.
-New features, codestyle and bug fixes will appear as soon as possible.
+New cool features, codestyle and bug fixes will appear as soon as possible.

 > According to the paragraph above, some parts may change completely.

-> File has some gifs, so it could take some time to load.

 ## Packages Used